learntogrowbaguz/documentation-1/docs/Using Randomness/v2-direct-funding/configuration.md

 Chainlink VRF allows you to integrate provably fair and verifiably random data in your smart contract.

-For implementation details, read [Introduction to Chainlink VRF v2 Ad-hoc method](/docs/vrf/v2/ad-hoc/).
+For implementation details, read [Introduction to Chainlink VRF v2 Direct funding method](/docs/vrf/v2/direct-funding/).

 **Table of contents**